informatics-isi-edu/ermrestjs/README.md

     Safari, Edge, and Internet Explorer (10+).
 - Node: while not the main target of ermrestjs, it includes bindings for node.
-- Angular: while ermrestjs is intended to be framework-neutral, it includes bindings for angular 1.x.
+- AngularJS: while ermrestjs is intended to be framework-neutral, it includes bindings for AngularJS 1.x.
+You can for information in [here](docs/user-docs/angular.md)

 ## Library